Roozbeh204/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 The grapg clearly represents that there is an inverse correlation between the golas and the outcomes.The highe the goal is , the higher the rate of canceled and failed outcomes will become.

-### Challenges and Difficulties Encountered

-## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?